Behind the Magic, MERLIM: Multi-modal Evaluation Benchmark for Large Image-Language Models: Related Work

 \section{Related Work}

-The widespread adoption of LLMs and their zero shot capabilities \cite{devlin2018bert, liu2019roberta, brown2020language, raffel2020exploring, vicuna2023}, has led to an increased interest in the development of LVLMs \cite{radford2021learning, jia2021scaling, zhai2022lit, yu2022coca, pham2023combined}.
-LVLM models typically build upon metric learning, estimating a direct similarity measure across modalities, making these architectures effective in inherently multi-modal tasks such as VQA and text-image retrieval.
+The widespread adoption of LLMs and their zero-shot capabilities \citep{brown2020language, vicuna2023, devlin2018bert, liu2019roberta, raffel2020exploring} has led to an increased interest in the development of LVLMs \citep{jia2021scaling, pham2023combined, radford2021learning, yu2022coca, zhai2022lit}.
+LVLMs typically build upon metric learning, estimating a similarity measure across modalities, making these architectures effective in inherently multi-modal tasks such as VQA and text-image retrieval.

-\paragraph{Visual Instruction Tuning} The effectiveness of LVLMs, coupled with the unprecedented availability of large-scale data in the visual domain, has led to the development of IT-LVLM.
-Unlike LVLMs, IT-LVLMs allow to prompt a joint language and visual representation and then decode the results with another frozen language decoder.
-This procedure preserves the multi-modal capabilities of the LVLM, and enables the use of natural language queries as an instruction set that modulates the expected output\cite{tsimpoukelli2021multimodal, alayrac2022flamingo}.
+\paragraph{Visual Instruction Tuning} The effectiveness of LVLMs, coupled with the unprecedented availability of large-scale data in the visual domain, has led to the development of IT-LVLMs.
+Unlike LVLMs, IT-LVLMs allow to prompt a joint language and visual representation and then generate results with a frozen language decoder.
+This procedure preserves the multi-modal capabilities of the LVLM, and enables the use of natural language queries as an instruction set that modulates the expected output \citep{alayrac2022flamingo, tsimpoukelli2021multimodal}.

-A pioneer work exploring the few-shot learning abilities of frozen language models and vision was presented by Tsimpoukelli \textit{et al.} \cite{tsimpoukelli2021multimodal} where the image input is encoded into a feature set and inserted as a 'prefix' in the text stream, thereby conditioning the responses of the language network.
-Flamingo \cite{alayrac2022flamingo} introduced an auto-regressive text model conditioned on visual input, by using gated cross-attention.
-The tokens from the perceiver architecture \cite{jaegle2021perceiver} are fed into a frozen language model.
-This Gated cross-attention was extended by BLIP-2 \cite{li2023blip}, linking the T5 language model and its visual stream \cite{raffel2020exploring} with the Q-Former module, thus improving the modality alignment at training time.
-Recent work has continued to explore the visual-to-language alignments on IT-LVLMS, either by improving the training data and schedule extra annotation data \cite{zhu2023minigpt, liu2023visual}, or by introducing large-scale data on the training of the IT-LVLM \cite{instructblip, bai2023qwen}.
+A pioneer work exploring the few-shot learning abilities of frozen language models and vision was presented by \cite{tsimpoukelli2021multimodal} where the image input is encoded into a feature set and inserted as a prefix in the text stream, thereby conditioning the responses of the language network.
+Flamingo \citep{alayrac2022flamingo} introduced an auto-regressive text model conditioned on visual input, by using gated cross-attention.
+The tokens from the perceiver architecture \citep{jaegle2021perceiver} are fed into a frozen language model.
+This Gated cross-attention was extended by BLIP-2 \citep{li2023blip}, linking the T5 language model and its visual stream \citep{raffel2020exploring} with the Q-Former module, thus improving the modality alignment at training time.
+Recent work has continued to explore the visual-to-language alignments on IT-LVLMS, either by improving the training and annotation data \citep{liu2023visual, zhu2023minigpt}, or by introducing large-scale data on the training of the IT-LVLM \citep{Qwen-VL, instructblip}.